-- 1. Authorize acceptance of compensation from the Applicant in the amount of \$97 for unauthorized occupation of State land for the period beginning October 16, 2020 through June 28, 2021. - 2.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant, beginning June 29, 2021, for a term of 10 years, for the continued use and maintenance of an existing three-pile dolphin boat tie-up and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent, as specified in the lease, if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$322 for unauthorized occupation of State land for the period beginning July 1, 2022 through October 24, 2022. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 25, 2022, for a term of 10 years, for the use and maintenance of two existing boat docks with boat ramp, walkway, and five pilings, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$1,013, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.